 Our disability lawyers know how to collect and present this information to Social Security to give you the best chance of approval when you’re applying for disability benefits during the pandemic.

 The government still denies most people who apply.
-That was true before coronavirus.
+That was true before COVID-19.

 You can save yourself a lot of work, and get closer to disability income and more peace and stability in your life, by getting us to stand up for you.